 In fine blanking, the produced parts generally have complex shapes which induce stress factors on active parts.
-Therefore, punches and dies have to withstand very high stresses leading to a higher risk of chipping and total breakeage.
+Therefore, punches and dies have to withstand very high stresses leading to a higher risk of chipping and total breakage.

-Thanks to the powder metallurgy elaboration and the high level of cleanliness, ASP®2012 is a very good alternative to the conventional tool steels used in fine blanking when there is a large thickness to cut.
-It's a very good compromise between compressive strength, chipping / cracking resistance and wear resistance.
+Thanks to the Powder Metallurgy elaboration and the high level of cleanliness, ASP®2012 is a very good alternative to the conventional tool steels used in fine blanking when there is a large thickness to cut.
+It's a very good compromise between compressive strength, chipping/cracking resistance and wear resistance.

 The hardness shall always be as high as possible without getting any problems with chipping or cracking.
-Thus the max. hardness has to be reduced with respect to geometry of blanked part, type, thickness and hardness of the work material.
+Thus the max. hardness has to be reduced with respect to geometry of blanked part, type, thickness and hardness of the worked material.

-As for normal blanking the hardness has to be reduced for increased thickness of work material.
+As for normal blanking the hardness has to be reduced for increased thickness of worked material.

-RECOMMENDED ERASTEEL GRADES
+RECOMMEND DED EF RASTEEL GRADES

-ASP ® powder metallurgy HSS HSS conventional metallurgy
+ASP ® powder metallurgy HSS s HSS conventional metallurgy

-ASP®2004 E M2
+ASP ® 2004 NDER - P E M2

-ASP®2004 ASP®2005 A POINT
+ASP ® 2005 ROWDER - P The POINTER

 ASP®2012

-ASP®2023 TEEL
+ASP ® 2023 ERAST EEL

 ASP ® 2052

 ASP ® 2053

-ASP ® 2055
+ASP®2055